Zero-Trust SEO: Securing Your Search Rankings in a Hostile Digital Landscape

 .htaccess

 By implementing these Zero Trust principles, you create a more secure and reliable technical SEO foundation.
-Securing your off-page SEO efforts is next.
+While securing your website's technical foundation is crucial, a Zero Trust approach must also extend to the external signals that influence your search rankings, such as your backlink profile and brand reputation.

 Off-Page SEO and the Zero-Trust Mindset